visioncortex/SymCode/symcode/doc/symcode.md

 > The pixel values are interpolated from the image space and then binarized.
 That's why there is (usually neglectable) noise in the rectified code image.

-Assuming the transform is correct, the coordinates of the glyphs on the code image should be close to the ones we defined in the object space (meaning the layout is correct).
-We've tried numerous ways to obtain and recognize the glyph images, namely region cropping, closest clusters, and merging bounding boxes of near clusters.
+Assuming the transform is correct, the coordinates of the glyphs on the code image should be close to the ones (the *anchors*) we defined in the object space (meaning the layout is correct).
+We've tried numerous ways to obtain and recognize the glyph images, namely region cropping, closest clusters to the anchors, and merging bounding boxes of near clusters.

 ![Recognition demonstration by showing bounding boxes of clusters](img/recognition_demo.png)

 The image above showcases how only the relevant clusters are selected for the recognition of each glyph.
 The bounding boxes in blue are all clusters found on the code image.
-The boxes in red are the clusters used to recognize each glyph.
-Below is the algorithm of glyph image extraction.
+The boxes in red are the grouped clusters used to recognize each glyph.
+Below is the general algorithm of glyph image extraction.

+> In practice, there are other factors (e.g. cluster size, cluster area to bounding box ratio) to take into account. *Acute32Recognizer* includes those which we found it effective to consider after experimentation.

 ```pseudocode
 glyph_images := []